 - Learning how to do their current job differently.
 They need to learn not only new knowledge, but new behaviors as well.
 Maybe their role has changed, or new processes need to be adopted. - Moving into new positions or new areas of responsibility.
 They need to master new subject matter or get a refresher.
 They need to be able to apply new skills on the job.
-Moving into supervisory or management roles and need a wider perspective and new skills that will enable them to - Responsible for operations that rely on people improving their performance in line with business objectives.
+Moving into supervisory or management roles and need a wider perspective and new skills that will enable them to - Moving into supervisory or management roles and need a wider perspective and new skills that will enable them to successfully lead people. - Responsible for operations that rely on people improving their performance in line with business objectives.